orbitmines/archive/projects/Writing - 2025. A Universal Language.md

   on_boundary = (): Ray => this.is_first().or(this.is_last())

-  // TODO: Equals in multicursor means any one of the cursors are equal. ??
-What else to do with it
   // TODO: If nothing is selected. .equals is the same as .identical.
 Because [1, 2, 3] = [1, 2, 3]
   // TODO: Intermediate partial equality how?
   /**